The Challenge

 A Unified Solution

 After a thorough analysis of Apple’s Human Interface Guidelines and Android’s Material Design Guidelines, and our commitment to industry best practices and innovation, we came up with a design system that consisted of shared vs. custom components.
-The components library was exhaustive and took into consideration Androids’ full list of devices with their individual screen sizes and navigational attributes.
+The components library was exhaustive and took into consideration Androids’ full list of devices with their individual screen sizes and navigation.

 Lessons Learned